Updated on September 18, 2022

 - The original model sees managerial, policy, and procedural actions as latent ones.
 The Hot Cheese Model argues these layers are also active, not latent.

-- The original model implies more layers minimize the chances of error.
+- The original model implies more layers to minimize the chances of error.
 The Hot Cheese Model argues more layers can also introduce more errors (drips) in addition to the errors that pass through from previous layers.

 - The original model does not accommodate the shape-changing nature of a loophole.
 The Hot Cheese Model recognizes the hole’s shape can change with time.
 For example, those involved may find method short-cuts with time.